 - Go to Squoosh to shrink your photo file size even more

-- Upload to WordPress
+- Upload to WordPress or the web.

 Once you’ve added images to a page or post.
 Go to Google Chrome and download from the Chrome Store, the Lighthouse extension from the Google Web Development team.

 Run the extension on your webpage and take note about what it says about your image performance.